ARMmbed/mbed-os-5-docs/docs/tools/toolchains/export_to_third_party.md

-## Exporting to third party Toolchains
+## Exporting to Third Party Toolchains

 If you'd like to develop on Arm Mbed OS with a third party tool, or migrate to one, you can choose to export an Mbed project to the following development environments: